mrmuli/.bin/README.md

-# A place with no direction, don't try to follow through.
+#### A place for stuff with no home.
+No need to follow through, everything is everywhere.